emjeepee/de-totesys-project-/terraform/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The loading of the zipped lambdas into the code bucket  <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The loading of the zipped shared layer into the code bucket  <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The lambda layer version  <br> <br>
-&nbsp;&nbsp;&nbsp;&nbsp;The root module also invokes the child module thrice, passing in boolean variables each time to provision some resources of the child module and to avoid provisioning others.
+The root module also invokes the child module thrice, passing in boolean variables each time to provision some resources of the child module and to avoid provisioning others.
 <br>
 <br>